Olegshipu95/ShipOS/CONTRIBUTING.md

 ## License

-By contributing to ShipOS, you agree that your contributions will be licensed under the terms of the [CLA](CLA.md), which grants ShipOS exclusive ownership and all rights to your contributions.
+By contributing to ShipOS, you agree that your contributions will be licensed under the terms of the [Contributor Assignment Agreement](CONTRIBUTOR_ASSIGNMENT.md), which grants ShipOS exclusive ownership and all rights to your contributions.

 ---